tmurakami/dexopener/README.md

 }
 ```

-There are a few examples in the [androidTest](https://github.com/tmurakami/dexopener/tree/master/src/androidTest/java/test/com/github/tmurakami/dexopener) directory.
+There are a few examples in the [androidTest](src/androidTest/java/test/com/github/tmurakami/dexopener) directory.

-## Limitation
+## Limitations

 The final classes and methods in the following libraries cannot be mocked.